 Our Board

-Todd Hindman, Co-President
+Todd Hindman, President

 Originally from Fort Worth, Texas, Todd Hindman moved to Homer from Nome in 2016, where he had spent 17 years working as the principal/teacher at Anvil City Science Academy.
 While vacationing in Alaska in 1992 he knew Homer was where he wanted to end up, It took 24 years, but that goal was met.
 In his spare time Todd enjoys art, photography, cooking, bicycling, swimming, music, and spending time outdoors.
 Having worked with youth for many years as an educator, he was eager to join the HoWL organization.